General Terms

 Supplementary Terms and Conditions - Damage to Own Vehicles (Edition 01/2012)

 The responsible and legally compliant handling of data is important to Clyde.
-Clyde collects, stores and processes data required for the fulfilment of legal requirements, the provision, control and further development of the service, the security of operations and infrastructure, the execution of the contract, the handling and maintenance of the Customer relationship and the invoicing.
+Clyde collects, stores and processes data required for the fulfilment of legal requirements, the provision, management and further development of the service, the security of operations and infrastructure, the execution of the contract, the handling and maintenance of the relationship with the Customer and invoicing.

-In addition to the data protection provisions, which also form an integral part of the contract, the Customer expressly agrees that Clyde may be informed electronically on an ongoing basis about telemetry data of the vehicle and driving behaviour.
-This concerns in particular the following data / categories of data:
+In addition to the data protection provisions, which are also a component of the contract, the Customer expressly agrees to Clyde being informed electronically on an ongoing basis about the telemetric data of the vehicle and driving behaviour.
+This applies in particular to the following data/categories of data:

-Vehicle data (GPS position of the vehicle, driving behaviour of the client or the person driving the vehicle such as speed deviations, sharp curves, abrupt acceleration and braking, etc.)
+3. Vehicle data (GPS position of the vehicle, driving behaviour of the Customer or the person driving the vehicle such as speed deviations, sharp curves, abrupt acceleration and braking)

-For this purpose, Clyde installs a hardware adapter in the vehicle that allows the corresponding data to be read out.
-This adapter must not be removed and no changes must be made to the telemetry measurement that affect the reading of data.
+For this purpose, Clyde attaches a hardware adaptor to the vehicle that allows the corresponding data to be read.
+This adaptor must not be removed, nor must any changes be made to the telemetry measurement that would interfere with the reading of data.

-The Customer acknowledges and expressly agrees that for the aforementioned purposes or in connection therewith, the collection, storage and processing of personal data and other data about the Customer and the vehicle associated with the Service by Clyde and third parties involved is necessary.
+The Customer acknowledges and expressly agrees to the collection, storage and processing of personal data and other data about the Customer and the vehicle connected to the service by Clyde and any third parties involved for the aforementioned purposes or in connection with them.

-13.1 Clyde is only liable for damages incurred by the Customer from or in connection with the contractual relationship in the event of intent or gross negligence.
+13.1 Clyde shall only incur liability for any losses arising for the Customer out of or in relation to the contract in the event of wilful misconduct or gross negligence.

-13.2 Restrictions of the usability of the vehicle due to service or repair does not entitle the Customer to a reduction of the subscription fee or to any other compensation.
+13.2 Restriction of the use of the vehicle as a result of servicing or repairs shall not entitle the Customer to a reduction of the subscription fee or other compensation.

 14.1 Both parties are entitled to terminate the contract for cause without notice at any time.